Laser TV - Basic Image Calibration Parameters

 We can adjust the Grayscale & Gamma with:

-- Color Temperature (we can choose a specific mode for cool, warm or standard temperature of the Gray Scale or we can choose the USER mode)
+- Gamma setting (adjust the whole Grayscale distance from the 100% white)- Color Temperature (we can choose a specific mode for cool, warm or standard temperature of the Gray Scale or we can choose the USER mode)

 - White Balance (choosing USER mode on Color Temperature setting we can adjust blue, red and green colors of the Grayscale independently, we can call it RGB Grayscale setting in general)